JamesDearlove/JimmyDeploy/README.md

 # JimmyDeploy

 JimmyDeploy is a standalone application that helps in setting up new Windows installations.
+It is built as a replacement for the traditional Windows Server Essentials Connector for less tech savvy users to be able to get a computer up and running.

+## Features

+* Joins the computer to an Active Directory
+* Changes the computer's network name
+* Installs applications via exe or msi
+* Full install customisation through a JSON file

 ## Usage

-JimmyDeploy is a standalone application that requires no installation.

 A config file must be loaded for JimmyDeploy to operate.
-Documentation for creating a config file can be found here.
 By default when it is run it will by look for a JimmyDeploy.json file to load in the apps starting directory.
 If not found, it will ask for you to locate a configuration to load.
+See the [Example.json](Example.json) for an example configuration.

 JimmyDeploy will ask for any additional details such as Domain Admin credentials and allows you to select commands that you do not want to run.

-It will run automatically, and give a prompt once finished.
+## Download

+Coming soon

+## Build From Source

+> JimmyDeploy is in early stages of development, so chances are you will run into issues using it.
+It is highly recommended not to use it in a production environment unless you understand the risks.

+To build JimmyDeploy from source, you will need Visual Studio 2019 with the .NET Desktop Development workload installed.

+Open the JimmyDeploy.sln in Visual Studio and build as you would any other .NET program.

 ## Contributing